 Sleep is of great importance, as much as, water is to maintaining a healthy body.
 Therefore, mastering the art of restful sleep is a must as sleep allows our brain to self-clean (through the movement of fluids).
 This self-cleaning process is crucial in preventing toxic buildups that can result in brain diseases like Alzheimer.
 We all need it and our bodies function a lot better when we have adequate sleep.
 Seven to eight hours is great for a well rested body and mind and knowing the importance of getting the right amount of sleep and how it can help, will ensure you prioritize your activities to better accommodate the recommended hours of sleep.
 To better understand sleep and its importance, it is best to understand sleep overall.
 Typically, when you sleep, you experience cycles of Rapid Eye Movement Sleep (REM) and Non-REM Sleep.
 What occurs first is Non-REM Sleep which happens in 3 stages – the first two stages involve light sleep followed by the third stage, deep sleep.
 Second is a deeper sleep cycle, REM Sleep in which dreams occur and your brain is more active.
 It is otherwise known as paradoxical sleep because though the body is in a relaxed state, the brain is quite active.
 The cycles then repeat starting with the second stage of Non-REM all the way to REM Sleep.
+Check out this article on how to establish a proper sleep cycle.

 What It Takes to Get a Good Night’s Rest